elijahtwalker/AeroVista/README.md

 <img width="374" alt="mAPFormula" src="https://github.com/IbrahimARahman/AeroVista/assets/108421238/c6867db6-bb74-4722-986c-51f62ad5ac95">

-So talking about the results, as shown in the figures with the left graph being the Mask-RCNN mAP which was recorded at every 2 epochs and the second one being the RTMDet mAP Curve was recorded at every 1 epoch, we can see that the mAP values increase as more epochs were recorded.
+As shown in the figures with the left graph being the Mask-RCNN mAP which was recorded at every 2 epochs and the second one being the RTMDet mAP Curve was recorded at every 1 epoch, we can see that the mAP values increase as more epochs were recorded.
 When analyzing our table, our mAP values, or the Mean Average Precision(TP/TP+FP), which just to clarify what True Positive is is that when the model detects a human, there is a human.
+We formulas are listed above for further clarification.
 Both box mAP and mask mAP are greater for  RTM-Det than for mask r-cnn which shows us that RTM-Det is more accurate when detecting people, so when RTM-Det says an object is a human, it is usually right about 78% of the time.
 The reason for choosing mAP is that it is a standardized metric with easy interpretation to determine the model's performance.
 Furthermore, the average recall(the average ratio of TP to total ground truth positives) so the total ground truth positives are the total people.
 Again the metric for RTM-Det is greater than Mask r-CNN, although in this case, we would like to see the values for both models be a bit higher.
 Lastly, when observing the IoU, or the intersection over union, we see that it is quite similar for both models.
 Our range for the IoU is from 0.5-0.95 and the similarities between the models can be attributed to potentially their similarities in their architecture such as their backbone network or their ROI pooling.

 Below a sample output of RTMDet-Ins-s can be seen.